-- AMs need to operate without any driver to cut the costs and facilitate its adoption.
+- AMs need to operate without any driver to cut the costs and facilitate their adoption.

 More conclusions based on 4 Business Ecosystem (BES) scenarios

 - The MaaS centered scenario is the most probable and suitable one.
 It provides many strengths and opportunities, but faces weaknesses (technical, organizational, conceptional) and threats to be mastered before showing its benefits.
-Multiple potential MaaS BES pattern has been identified and a public/private stakeholders’ combination is seen as most advantageous
+Multiple potential MaaS BES patterns have been identified and a public/private stakeholders’ combination is seen as most advantageous.

 - Value-added AM services are an attractive business for future automotive centered mobility providers (digitalization / “big data” being highly profitable).